Denkiya

 Data Accuracy, Assumptions & Limitations

 All calculations are based on the latest available data from the U.S. Energy Information Administration and the best available industry-standard efficiency factors.
+We show what the numbers say for your situation—in most places electricity saves money, but that isn't true everywhere and can shift over time as rates change.
 Actual costs and savings will vary based on your driving habits, usage, and local market conditions.
 Energy rates can vary as much as ±10–20% throughout the year.
 We use the most granular average data available for your area, then national averages as fallback.

 Appliance usage, vehicle efficiency, annual mileage, charging habits, etc. are based on manufacturer specs, EPA estimates, representative usage patterns, or direct user input.